Alluxio/alluxio/docs/en/operation/Journal.md

 ### Changing masters

 #### Embedded Journal Cluster

 When internal leader election is used, Alluxio masters are determined with a quorum.
-Adding or removing masters requires to keep this quorum in a consistent state.
+Adding or removing masters requires keeping this quorum in a consistent state.

 ##### Adding a new master

-In order to prevent inconsistencies in the cluster configuration across masters, only a single master should be added to an existing embedded journal cluster.
+To prevent inconsistencies in the cluster configuration across masters, only a single master should be added to an existing embedded journal cluster.

 Below are the steps to add a new master to a live cluster:
 * Prepare the new master.
-    * New master should contain all existing masters in its embedded journal configuration, complete with its own address.
+    * New master should contain all existing masters in its embedded journal configuration, complete with its address.
 * Start new master.
-    * This will introduce the new master to existing cluster.
+    * This will introduce the new master to the existing cluster.
     * New master will catch up with cluster's state in the background.
 * Update existing masters' configuration with the new master address.
-    * This is in order to make sure existing members will connect the new member directly upon restart.
+    * This is to make sure existing members will connect the new member directly upon a restart.

-Note: Adding to an already shut down cluster still requires adding only single master at a time.
+Note: Adding to an already shut down cluster still requires adding only a single master at a time.

-Note: When adding a master to a single master cluster, you should shut down and update configuration for the existing master.
+Note: When adding a master to a single master cluster, you should shut down and update the configuration for the existing master.
 Then both masters could be started together.

-See [here]({{ '/en/operation/Journal.html' | relativize_url }}) for configuring embedded journal.

 ##### Removing a master

-Embedded journal cluster will take a notice when a member is not available anymore.
-Such masters will count against failure tolerance of the cluster based on the initial member count.
-In order to resize the cluster after a node failure an explicit action is required.
+The embedded journal cluster will take notice when a member is not available anymore.
+Such masters will count against the failure tolerance of the cluster based on the initial member count.
+To resize the cluster after a node failure an explicit action is required.

-`Please note -domain parameter in below commands.
+Please note `-domain` parameter in below commands.
 This is because embedded journal based leader election is supported for both regular masters and job service masters.
-You should supply correct value based on which cluster you intend to work on.`
+You should supply correct value based on which cluster you intend to work on.

 1- Check current quorum state: